 The existence of backlinks has a lot to do with your overall success in SEO strategy.
 The quantity of those backlinks implies that you have taken quite the time to enrich your content with more value from outside sources.
 This adds to your reputation as a brand.
 However, when buying links, people fail to recognize that it is not the quantity that matters so much, but rather, the quality.

 Some of the sites from which you buy the links are spammy and rather irrelevant to your course as a brand.
 While most of your target audiences may not notice them, Google will.
-Worse, you will attract a penalty for it, instead of boost your rank position.
+Worse, you will attract a penalty for it, instead of boosting your rank position.

 Social networking has a large part of the entire internet population.
 If you are on social and your presence is not being felt, you are causing your rankings to suffer.
 As a fact, other than the hidden benefits it has on SEO, social signals are gaining more ground as a ranking factor.

 The people you want to target with your content are mostly hanging on social media platforms.
-The more you interact with them, the better they familiarize with your brand, and desire to consume more content from you.
+The more you interact with them, the better they familiarize themselves with your brand, and desire to consume more content from you.

 12. Not promoting your content